oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Because refresh tokens are typically long-lasting credentials used to request additional access tokens, the refresh token is bound to the client to which it was issued.
-If the client type is confidential or the client was issued client credentials (or assigned other authentication requirements), the client MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.
+Confidential or credentialed clients MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.

 For example, the client makes the following HTTP request using